emacsorphanage/quickrun/README.md

-If file name is matched to regexp "\\.t$", then quickrun.el uses "prove" command set for that file.
+If file name is matched to regexp "\\.t$", then quickrun.el uses "prove" command set for that file. `quickrun-file-alist` is a higher priority to select command-key than major-mode.

 quickrun-file-alist is similar to `auto-mode-alist`, car of list is